dasmerlon/wikipedia-people-graph/README.md

 More on this in the section `Deploy and Execution`.

 ## Web Server
+Before deployment you have to define your credentials for the MySQL-database in the `credentials.txt`-file.
 To be able to deploy the website on a web server, you need to package the project into a file-format, which your webserver expects.
 We use an Apache Tomcat Server and packaged the project into a WAR-file.

 # Deployment and Execution